computersarecool/willynolan.com/_posts/projects/2017-04-06-att-stadium.md

 bowl, the "Diamond Vision" in the center of the field (💎) and the "AT&T LiveFX" board.'

-    - p: 'Usually different content plays on all the various screens but, during certain "takeover" moments, immersive content plays across all stadium screens.'
+    - p: 'Usually different content plays on all the various screens but, during certain "takeover" moments, immersive content plays across each of these screens.'

   -
     - p: "From a design perspective, this project's main challenge was to create a user interface familiar enough to stadium personnel that they would feel comfortable enough to takeover all the screens in the stadium with the press of a button."

   -
     - p: 'In addition to writing the show control software, I got the great opportunity to evaluate my programming
 <i>in situ</i> while serving as its operator on a several occasions.'

     - p: 'During the takeover moments the director would call out which video to play with an emphatic countdown.
 My narration in the featured video is a much slower (and less enthusiastic) interpretation of his quite epic commands.'

-    - figul:
+    - figure:
+        type: ul
+        class: "acknowledge under"
+        caption: "Acknowledgements:"
+        content:
           - 'Additional Design: <a href="http://hexagons.net/">Anton Heestand</a>'
-      figcaption: "Acknowledgements:"
 ---